DEVOPSDEVSECOPSKISHOR/DEVOPS_DOCKER_JENKINS_01/README.md

 PowerShell Script for Docker Environment Setup and Build This PowerShell script is designed to automate the process of setting up a Docker environment, building the Docker containers, and retrieving the initial Jenkins admin password.
 Below is a step-by-step breakdown of the script:

-Starting Docker Containers:
+> Starting Docker Containers:

 The script starts by running the Docker containers in detached mode using the docker-compose up -d command.
 This ensures that all services defined in the docker-compose.yml file are up and running in the background. powershell
 Copy code
 docker-compose up -d
-Building Docker Containers:
+> Building Docker Containers:

 Next, the script initiates the build process for the Docker containers.
 The Start-Process cmdlet is used to run the docker-compose build command.
 The -Wait parameter ensures that the script waits for the build process to complete before proceeding.
 The -PassThru parameter captures the exit code of the build process, which is crucial for determining if the build was successful. powershell
 Copy code
-$process = Start-Process -FilePath "docker-compose" -ArgumentList "build" -Wait -PassThru Checking Build Status:
+$process = Start-Process -FilePath "docker-compose" -ArgumentList "build" -Wait -PassThru
+> Checking Build Status:

 After the build process finishes, the script checks the exit code.
 If the exit code is 0, the build is considered successful, and a success message is displayed.
-Otherwise, an error message is displayed, indicating the build has failed along with the corresponding exit code. powershell
+Otherwise, an error message is displayed, indicating the build has failed along with the corresponding exit code. powershell.
 Write-Host "Build process finished with exit code: $($process.ExitCode)" if ($process.ExitCode -eq 0) {
     Write-Host "Build completed successfully."